margaretmf/margaretmf.github.io/keycreativewriting.md

 I am grateful for the time to have fun after school.
 Today I got to go to practice swimming at the pool.

-(I am grateful for my brother’s and my dinner: Mac and cheese.
+I am grateful for my brother’s and my dinner, which was macaroni and cheese.
-I also tried the vegetables and liked the peas.”
+I even tried the vegetables my dad made and liked the peas.”

-OR

-I am grateful for the spaghetti my brother and I ate for dinner.
-I liked the noodles because they were thinner.”)

 Then Gabby said, “Thinking of all these things sure is a mood enhancer.
 Now I know that feeling grateful for everything is the answer!”